maiahirsch/maiahirsch.github.io/docs/lab7.md

 ### 1. Estimate drag and momentum

-to build the state space model, I have to estimate the drag and momentum acting on my car.
+To build the state space model, I have to estimate the drag and momentum acting on my car.
 Following the derivation from lab, the dynamics of the system can be expressed as:

 $$
 \ddot{x} = -\frac{d}{m} \dot{x} + \frac{u}{m}